 You create the norm.
 That's also the only way to achieve massive success in the business world.
 There's a lot we can learn from what the founders of Instagram did differently.

 It's essential to keep in mind that they are ordinary people, just like you and me, but who had a vision and took action to turn it into reality and put a lot of effort and time into building something that will make people's lives more pleasant.

 Also, all that without being impatient for the money to come.

 So why not follow their steps and see where that will take you?
-There’s much competition out there, but people are still desperately looking for the next remarkable product to buy that will change their daily life and make them feel special.
+There's much competition out there, but people are still desperately looking for the next remarkable product to buy that will change their daily lives and make them feel special.